For many travelers, Bangkok is their gateway to Thailand.

 - Lan Loong Lui – Ta Prachan Pier (adjacent to Thammasat University Ta Prachan campus).
-A great restaurant for general Thai stir fried dishes.
+An excellent restaurant for general Thai stir fried dishes.

 Bars and Clubs

 - Narcissus Club Bangkok – 112 Sukhumvit soi 23 Wattana Bangkok, 10110 Thailand.
-A popular dance and late night hours club in Bangkok.
+Popular dance and late-night hours club in Bangkok.

 - Q Bar Bangkok – #34 Sukhumvit Soi 11 Klongtoey, Bangkok 10110 Thailand.
 Nice bar and club right near the Nana BTS station.